zmike/zmike.github.io/_posts/2022-08-22-your-filename.md

 Descriptor sets are allocated from descriptor pools.
 Descriptor pools are allocated based on the pipeline layout.
 Pools are allocated onto the same struct that contains the cmdbuf, ensuring that the lifetimes match.
 Thus, for each pipeline layout, there are `N` descriptor pools, where `N` is the number of cmdbufs in use.
 Any time a new set must be allocated, the corresponding pool must be accessed.
 To access the the pool, the integer ID of the pipeline layout is used, as all the pools for a given cmdbuf are stored in a hash table.

 Hash tables are slow.
 They require hashing, they require lookups, and why not just use an array if the key is already an integer?
-It's a mystery, especially when there aren't thousands of items, so I switched to using an array in order to enable direct lookups.
+It's a mystery, especially when there aren't thousands of hash table entries, so I switched to using an array in order to enable direct lookups.

 **Performance: enhanced.**